The 2020 Agenda

 • Roberto Manduchi Photo

-Moderator: Roberto Manduchi, Professor of Computer Science and Engineering, University of California, Santa Cruz
+Moderator: Roberto Manduchi, Professor of Computer Science and Engineering, UC Santa Cruz

 Concluded